 Every industry and website is different.
 Bringing qualified traffic to your website is both an art and science.
 There’s no magic formula.
 SEO must be tailored to each business.
 We counsel our clients on having realistic expectations about SEO, especially if they are in a crowded marketplace with competitors who have already heavily invested in SEO.
 White Hat SEO can take 3-5 years if you’re competing against a mature SEO player.
 Localization is one way to target keywords with less competition.
 That said, in-depth keyword research can help provide the necessary data about qualified traffic and what’s a realistic target.

 3. What are the ideal lengths for blog posts?

 Again, there is no magic formula.
 We do know, however, that Google rewards in-depth and relevant content.
 A page or post should answer a question.
 The focus should be on readable, quality content that’s ultimately worthy of sharing (also called an inbound or earned link).
-Depending upon the subject matter, 1,000 words may be too much or too little.
+Yoast, the SEO Plugin creator, recommends a minimum post length of 300 words but depending upon the subject matter, 1,000 words may be too little.
 For example, this post is over twelve hundred words.
 Is it enough?
 Did I answer your SEO questions?

 4. What is the optimal keyword density?